BisratYalew/python-cheatsheet/README.md

 ## Contributing

-Feel free to contribute and send pull requests
+Feel free to contribute and send pull requests.
+Not completed will update faster!

 ## Author